 There is a lot of confusing information out there about the different kinds of women's health doctors—but, not enough on the distinctions and benefits that each can provide.
 Gynos and OBs and Midwives, oh my!!

-Think of this as a guide for the different types of doctors who service women's health, to help you understand the important differences.
+Think of this as a guide for the different types of women's health doctors, to help you understand the important differences.

 These doctors do all the fun (but important) things like Pap smears, breast exams, and pelvic exams.
 It’s recommended for women to see their gynecologist for a routine exam once a year, especially for women 21 and older.
 While gynecological services aren’t as necessary for younger women, it’s still good to get comfortable with going to the gyno and any questions you might have about important topics like sex and birth control that might be difficult to talk about.
 We know going to the gynecologist can be uncomfortable and might not be at the top of your to-do list, but it is essential for your reproductive health to make it a priority.

 Gynecologists can also specialize in pediatric and adolescent gynecology.
 This specialty treats children, adolescents, and young women with concerns ranging from period problems to ovarian cysts, or just for regular check-ups.